Verstappen takes pole in wet and chaotic Imola qualifying

-IMOLA, Italy : Formula One world champion Max Verstappen put Red Bull on pole position in a wet and crash-interrupted Emilia Romagna Grand Prix qualifying on Friday to secure top slot for the first sprint of the season.
+IMOLA, Italy: Formula 1 world champion Max Verstappen put Red Bull in pole position in a wet and crash-interrupted Emilia Romagna Grand Prix qualifying on Friday (Apr 22) as he secured the top slot for the first sprint of the season.

 The pole was his first of the 2022 campaign.